Feodor586239/myhistory/README.md

-The first modern Olympics were held in Athens, Greece, in 1896.
+The invention of the telescope by Galileo Galilei in the early 17th century revolutionized astronomy.